Outdoor Adventure Tools, Tactics, & Emergency Response Weekend Intensive Training

 Please don’t bring pets or young children unless cleared through SERE Training School Directly.

-Dates and Time: All single-day training runs from 9 AM to 4 PM unless specifically noted otherwise.
+Dates and Time: All weekend training runs from 4 PM Fri to 4 PM Sunday unless specifically noted otherwise.
 Available class dates are noted below.

 Training Locations: All weekend courses will be within a one hour drive of the city listed in the class title.
 Directions to specific class locations will be emailed to you after registering for a particular class-please see below for class dates and general locations.